The Grafana Labs Origin Story

-Interview with Torkel Ödegaard: Creator and Project Lead, Grafana Labs
+Interview with Torkel Ödegaard: Creator and Project Lead, The Grafana Labs Origin Story

 It's much more useful for Grafana to be more open, compostable, and use different data sources because that's the reality of so many users.